gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "And what about the shaper?"
-Mayor Lupus continued as Mama Roo opened her mouth again, gesturing at the porch steps where the old turtle was sitting with his eyes closed, the wrinkles on his face even deeper than usual.
+Mayor Lupus continued as Mama Roo opened her mouth again, gesturing at the porch steps where the old tortoise was sitting with his eyes closed, the wrinkles on his face even deeper than usual.
 "All he's got is pot scrapings.
 Even if we could catch up with 'em,